Mahadeva Temple, Itagi: Temple plan

 The temple plan consists of a shrine (cella) which is connected to a closed mantapa (hall) by a vestibule (antechamber).
 The closed mantapa leads to an open pillared mantapa, with the temple as a whole facing the east.
 Some parts of the temple, such as the cornice and parapet over the outer edge of the roof of the open mantapa are missing.
 The main temple, the sanctum of which has a linga (symbol of Shiva), is surrounded by thirteen minor shrines, each with its own linga.
 The temple has two other shrines, dedicated to Murthinarayana and Chandraleshwari, parents of Mahadeva, the Chalukya commander who consecrated the temple.

 The closed mantapa has a doorway on each side, with the eastern doorway leading to the open mantapa and the western doorway to the sanctum.
 The door panels are well wrought and the ceiling of the porches have a ribbed design in them.
 The decoration of the outer walls follows the same pattern as that of the shrine.
 The great open mantapa has 64 pillars, 24 of which are full pillars which start from the floor and support the main ceiling.
 The remaining are half pillars (or "dwarf pillars") which start from the bench (parapet wall) that surrounds the mantapa and support the sloping eaves.
 The pillars in this hall bear similarities to the porch pillars at the Dodda Basappa Temple at Dambal and the lathe-turned pillars (whose rounded sections are lathe-turned) at the Kasivisvesvara Temple at Lakkundi.

 The square ceiling of the open mantapa which are supported by the four central pillars exhibits interesting fretted stonework.
-The ceiling here has been worked into a decorative arabesque foliage and makaras (mythical beasts) which flow from the mouth of a Kirtimukha (gargoyle or demon face).
+The ceiling here has been worked into a decorative arabesque foliage and makara (mythical beasts) which flow from the mouth of a Kirtimukha (gargoyle or demon face).
 This type of stonework is considered as high a quality as any.
 In stark contrast, the interior of the closed mantapa and the sanctum are plain and simple.
 It is believed that bracket figures that once adorned the outside pillars are now missing.
 These forward leaning bracket figures (Salabhanjika), which normally represent female forms in various poses (such as dancing or adorning themselves), would have rested on small blocks on the shaft of the pillars (capital), finding support from the underside of the overhanging cornice via a slot in their upper end.